TorahTextTopicTagger/T4Project/README.md

 - The script for generating LogisticRegression models creates models for all 5 top topics, and is found [here](Models/Model%20Generation%20Scripts/Train_and_save_logistic_regression_models_for_all_topics.ipynb)
 - The script for generating Transformer models creates 3 models for a single topic, using 3 different pre-trained BERT models.
 The script can be found [here](Models/Model%20Generation%20Scripts/Train_and_save_transformer_models_for_single_topic.ipynb)

+## Results
+Here we report the results of our LogisticRegression and Transformer models.
+The results are in the form of [sklearn classification reports](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html), and include columns for:
+- overall accuracy
+- precision/recall for the labels 0 and 1, i.e. not a member of the topic and member of the topic respectively.

+## Utils
+### Sefaria Slug-ID Mapping
+Since the labeled training data was from [Aspaklaria](https://www.aspaklaria.info/), and the target of the project is ultimately for use in [Sefaria](https://www.sefaria.org), we provide a mapping from the Aspaklaria topics used in the code to the associated Sefaria slug-ID's
 # Room for Improvement